matticoli/matticoli.github.io/src/projects/call-of-karen.md

 title: The Call of Karen
 slug: call-of-karen
 cover: "/assets/call-of-karen-cover.png"
-excerpt: Award-winning comedy PC simuMontserratr game about a 1950's suburban housewife whose home is invaded by Cthulhu.
+excerpt: Award-winning comedy PC simulator game about a 1950's suburban housewife whose home is invaded by Cthulhu.
 roles: Programmer, Technical Designer
 color: "#1A0032"
 tags: